-- 1) having been developed collaboratively by multiple agencies at the local and state in consultation with federal agencies and interested parties. - 2) identifying and prioritizing fuel reduction projects and recommending the types and methods of treatments to protect communities at-risk and pertinent infrastructure. - 3) engaging in multi-party mitigation, monitoring, and outreach. - 4) recommending measures and action items that residents and communities can take to reduce the ignitability of structures. - 5) facilitating public information meetings to educate and involve the community to participate in and contribute to the development of the CWPP.
+- 1) 1) having been developed collaboratively by multiple agencies at the local and state and local level in consultation with federal agencies and other interested parties. - 2) 2) identifying and prioritizing and identifying fuel reduction treatments projects and recommending the types and methods of treatments to protect at risk communities at-risk and pertinent infrastructure. - 3) 3) suggestingengaging in multi-party mitigation, monitoring, and outreach. - 4) 4) recommending measures and action items that residents and communities can take to reduce the ignitability of structures. - 5) 5) facilitating public information meetings to educate and involve the community to participate in and contribute to the development of the CWPP.